-The event Taking Back Housing!
+The online event Taking Back Housing!
 International New Town Day 2020 will consist of an international symposium with lectures and discussions about new initiatives for housing.

 Arie Lengkeek works an independent curator and program maker under the name Arie Lengkeek / commongrounds.
 His motive is to develop new common grounds as training places for the city of tomorrow, integrating cultural values, economic drivers and social fabric.
 He is one of the initiators of Het Rotterdams Woongenootschap, and wrote the pamphlet ‘Operatie Wooncoöperatie’ to advocate cooperative housing as the third pillar in a just and inclusive urban development.

 Dr Darinka Czischke is Associate Professor at the Faculty of Architecture and the Built Environment, Delft University of Technology.
 In 2014 Dr Czischke was awarded the Delft Technology Fellowship to develop her research on Collaborative Housing.
 She is the founder of the Co-Lab Research group at the TU Delft and co-founder of the working group ‘Collaborative Housing’ at the European Network for Housing Research (ENHR).
 Previously, she worked as Director of World Habitat (2013, formerly Building and Social Housing Foundation, BSHF); Research Director of the European Social Housing Observatory at CECODHAS Housing Europe; and as Research Associate at the LSE Cities Programme, London School of Economics and Political Science.
 She has published extensively about social, affordable and collaborative housing in comparative international perspective.